c0msherl0ck/CollaborationTool/README.md

-# The Message Carving Tool from Slack and Microsoft Teams
+# The Message Carving Tool for Slack and Microsoft Teams

 Journal of The Korea Institute of Information Security & Cryptology<br>
 "A Study on Message Acquisition from Electron-based Collaboration Tool: Focused on Jandi, Slack, and Microsoft Teams"